sciactive/requirephp/README.md

 ## Getting Started

-All you need to do is include the R.php file.
+If you don't use an autoloader, all you need to do is include the R.php file.

 ```php
 require("R.php");